TinaArens/Excel-Tableau/README.md

 * Assess data limitations that may prevent you from conducting your desired analyses.

 ### Tools
-Analysis has been conducted using SQL in pgAdmin - Management Tool for PostgreSQL
+Analysis has been conducted in Excel as well as using SQL in pgAdmin - Management Tool for PostgreSQL

 ### Overview of the whole module Preparing & Analyzing Data